julian-rose/FreeRTOS-for-Agon/README.md

 The FreeRTOS port has been developed using using ZDS II - eZ80Acclaim!
 5.3.5 (Build 23020901) with Compiler Version 3.4 (19101101).
-Other recent versions of these tools should be okay; though the state of tool maintenance may result in errors different to those encountered and worked around.
+Other recent versions of these tools should be okay.
+The FreeRTOS code is mainly written in standard C with some assembler.
+But it may be configuration differences manifest with other versions of the Zilog tools.

 <h3>hex2bin</h3>
 The output from successful compilation will be a ".hex" file.
 This needs to be